A Traveller’s Guide to Volcanic Eruptions, Earthquakes and Tsunamis in Tonga

 Tsunamis are the largest danger of earthquakes in Tonga, but can also be caused by landslides, volcanic eruptions and anything else that rapidly displaces a large volume of water.

-Since 1865, there have been six tsunamis recorded in Tonga, which is quite rare compared to other countries.
-The most impactful tsunami recorded was in September 2009, which was caused by an earthquake in Samoa.
-The tsunami hit Niutatoputapu in The Niuas, causing 11 deaths and destroyed villages.
+Since 1865, there have been seven tsunamis recorded in Tonga, which is quite rare compared to other countries.
+The most impactful tsunamis recorded were in September 2009 and January 2022.

 How to Prepare for a Tsunami in Tonga